matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ## :star: Concurrent Programming (Threads)

 - Concurrent computing is a form of computing in which several computations are executed concurrently instead of sequentially.
-Java support concurrent programming through the usage of threads.
+- Java support concurrent programming through the usage of threads.
-Objects and resources can be accessed by multiple threads; each thread can potentially access any object in the program and the programmer must ensure read and write access to objects is properly synchronized between threads
+- Objects and resources can be accessed by multiple threads; each thread can potentially access any object in the program and the programmer must ensure read and write access to objects is properly synchronized between threads.

 ### 1. Callable and Future

-- While **Runnable** provides a means to wrap code to be executed in a different thread, it has a limitation in that it cannot return a result from the execution.
-The only way to get some return value from the execution of a Runnable is to assign the result to a variable accessible in a scope outside of the Runnable
+- While **Runnable** provides a means to wrap code to be executed in a different thread, it has a limitation in that it **cannot return a result from the execution**.
+The only way to get some return value from the execution of a Runnable is to assign the result to a variable accessible in a scope outside of the Runnable.

 - **Callable** was introduced in Java 5 as peer to Runnable.
-Callable is essentially the same except it has a call method instead of run.
-The call method has the additional capability to return a result and it also allowed to throw checked exceptions.
+Callable is essentially the same except it has a **call()** method instead of run().
+The call method has the additional capability to **return a result and it also allowed to throw checked exceptions**.

-### The result from a Callable task submission is available to be tapped via a Future
+#### The result from a Callable task submission is available to be tapped via a Future

 - **Future** can be considered a container of sorts that houses the result of the Callable computation.
-Computation of the callable can carry on in another thread, and any attempt to tap the result of a Future will block and will only return the result once it is available
+- Computation of the callable can carry on in another thread, and any attempt to tap the result of a Future will block and will only return the result once it is available.

-- **Callable Interface**
+##### **Callable Interface**

 ```java
 public interface Callable<V> {